Irrelon/ForerunnerDB/readme.md

 #### $addToSet
 Adds an item into an array only if the item does not already exist in the array.

 ForerunnerDB supports the $addToSet operator as detailed in the MongoDB documentation.
-Unlike MongoDB, ForerunnerDB also allows you to specify a matching field / path to check uniqueness against.
+Unlike MongoDB, ForerunnerDB also allows you to specify a matching field / path to check uniqueness against by using the $key property.

 In the following example $addToSet is used to check uniqueness against the whole document being added: